Associate Development, Retention and Advancement

 - Women and diverse lawyers head or co-head the Firm’s Beijing, Hong Kong, Melbourne, Sydney, and Tokyo offices.

-- LGBT lawyers head or co-head the Firm’s Broker-Dealer Regulation practice.
+- LGBT lawyers head or co-head the Firm’s General Practice Group, Financial Institutions Group, Antitrust practice, Bankruptcy (Litigation), Broker-Dealer Regulation practice, Corporate Finance – Securities practice and European Capital Markets practice.

-- Minorities head or co-head the Firm’s Africa practice, Asia practice, Australia practice, Corporate practice, European Union practice, Executive Compensation & Benefits practice, Hong Kong Law practice, Latin America practice, Sovereign Issuers practice, and Technology, Finance and Mergers and Acquisitions practice.
+- Minorities head or co-head the Firm’s Executive Compensation and Benefits Group, Africa practice, Asia practice, Australia practice, Corporate Finance – Securities practice, Corporate Governance practice, European Union practice, Hong Kong Law practice, Latin America practice, Sovereign Issuers practice, and Technology, Finance and Mergers and Acquisitions practice.

-- Women head or co-head the Firm’s Africa practice, Alternative Investment Management practice, Antitrust practice, Asia practice, California practice, Litigation practice, Private Equity practice, Sovereign Issuers practice, and Technology, Finance and Mergers and Acquisitions practice.
+- Women head or co-head the Firm’s Capital Markets Group – California/Asia, Africa practice, Alternative Investment Management practice, Antitrust practice, Asia practice, Bankruptcy & Restructuring, California practice, Commodities, Futures and Derivatives practice, Cybersecurity practice, Foreign Corrupt Practices Act practice, Insurance practice, Investment Management practice, Labor and Employment practice, Private Equity practice, Sovereign Issuers practice, and Technology, Finance and Mergers and Acquisitions practice.

 Continuing Efforts to Foster Diversity and Inclusion in the Legal Community